aaron-grau/curic/javascript/projects/hanoi_node/README.md

 # Towers of Hanoi

-Let's rewrite the towers of Hanoi game we previously wrote in Ruby.
+Let's rewrite the towers of Hanoi game we [previously wrote in Ruby][ruby-hanoi].

 Before you start, write out `HanoiGame#run` in pseudocode (using comments).
 For example, if I were to write the pseudocode for `Chess#run`, it would look something like: